 The Dark Ages - Saxons & Vikings

 The year is 878, and the Vikings under King Guthrum have taken over England.
-The Saxon King Alfred has gone into hiding and wants his kingdom back.
+The Anglo Saxon King Alfred has gone into hiding and wants his kingdom back.
 Which side will prevail?

 Off the Page’s Dark Ages Day puts your children in the midst of the action as either Vikings or Saxons, based on your preference.
 They take on everyday tasks in a 9th century village — including weaving, pottery, metal working and candlemaking — as rumours swirl of the coming battle between Alfred and Guthrum.

 The afternoon looks at the Dark Ages from a historical perspective, with the children using archaeology to understand how we have learned about the historical tasks they performed in the morning.

 To make the most of your children’s day, please help us with the following:

 - Adult helpers: The number of children participating determines how many work stations our Teacher brings.
 Please recruit a corresponding number of adults (teachers, TAs, parents) to oversee the activities and the afternoon session.
 (Your booking form lists the exact number needed.)

 - The school hall: Please reserve the school hall for the full day (it is not a problem if it is used for lunch).